FahimeMirzaei/ReactQuiz/README.md

 # Getting Started with Create React App

 NOTE: This project is just a warmup and is not a bussiness plan or anything related for work at all.
-All HTML and CSS codes are premade and I just used them to practise my own Reactjs skill.
+All HTML and CSS codes are premade and I just used them to practice my own Reactjs skill.

 ## Available Scripts